-- 1. Tank tops, halter tops, spaghetti straps, or other low cut, off the shoulder clothing is not permitted.
-Clothing must be long enough to cover the midriff when arms are raised and may not be see-through. - 2.
-Skirts, dresses and/or shorts should not be inappropriately short, tight or revealing. - 3.
-Midriffs, buttocks or undergarments should not be visible at any time.
-Pants should be within 2 inches of the natural waist and not be excessively baggy, sagging, or tight and revealing. - 4.
-No hats, visors, bandanas, etc. - 5.
-Any accessory which may be considered a risk to the health or safety of others, or a distraction to the educational process, may not be worn.
-Belts should not exceed six inches past the buckle. - 6.
-Clothing must not display obscene, vulgar, lewd, sexually explicit messages or advertise illegal substances. - 7.
-Gang attire, defined by the police and/or Davis School District, is prohibited. - 8.
-Body piercing, other than the ears, is prohibited.
-In addition, ear piercing that distracts from the educational process is prohibited. - 9.
-Tattoos, real or temporary, are not allowed. - 10.
-Shoes are to be worn at all times.
+1. Tank tops, halter tops, spaghetti straps, or other low-cut, off-the-shoulder clothing is not permitted.
+Please consider a minimum of three finger lengths for these types of tops.
+Clothing must be long enough to cover the midriff when arms are raised and may not be see-through.

+2. Skirts, dresses, and/or shorts should not be inappropriately short, tight, or revealing.

+3. Midriffs, buttocks, or undergarments should not be visible at any time.
+Pants should be within 2 inches of the natural waist and not be excessively baggy, sagging, or tight and revealing.

+4. No hats, visors, bandanas, etc.

+5. Any accessory which may be considered a risk to the health or safety of others, or a distraction to the educational process, may not be worn.
+Belts should not exceed six inches past the buckle.

+6. Clothing must not display obscene, vulgar, lewd, sexually explicit messages or advertise illegal substances.

+7. Gang attire, defined by the police and/or Davis School District, is prohibited.

+8. Body piercing, other than the ears, is prohibited.
+In addition, ear piercing that distracts from the educational process is prohibited.

+9. Tattoos, real or temporary, are not allowed.

+10. Shoes are to be worn at all times.
 Flip-Flops do not give enough support when engaged in many school activities and may not be worn.
 Sandals must have a back.
-Shoes with built in wheels may not be worn. - 11.
-No cosmetics or body paint may be worn to school. - 12.
-Hair should be clean and well-groomed.
-Extreme and disruptive hair styles and colors are not allowed.
-Mohawks are not permitted.
+Shoes with built-in wheels may not be worn.

+11. No cosmetics or body paint may be worn to school.

+12. Hair should be clean and well-groomed.
+Extreme and disruptive hairstyles and extreme colors are not allowed.
+Extreme mohawks are not permitted.